IMA operates under the leadership of its President and Chief Executive Officer.

 Mr. Mulling received his undergraduate degree in Accounting from Northern Kentucky University and his M.B.A. from Liberty University.
 He also holds the CITP designation, a certification for CPAs who have met certain IT qualifications.

-In addition to serving his first term on the IMA Board, Mr. Mulling has participated on various non-profit boards throughout his career.
+In addition to serving his first term on the IMA Board, Mr. Mulling has participated on various non-profit boards throughout his career and he is the Chair for the Performance Oversight and Audit Committee.

 Marc Palker is a director at CFO Consulting Partners, LLC, and the interim CFO of Dataram Corporation.
 Previously, he served as the managing director of the Finance and Accounting Practice Group of Madison Davis Professional Services (MDPS), LLC, which he joined by combining his consulting practice with MDPS in 2004.